ss7172/MLforClimate/journal.md

       Instead of forcing the model to combine air‑temperature, cloud cover, holiday flag, and square‑feet every time, the actual outcome from last week has already merged those influences.
     - Robust to missing external info
       We don’t know location, holidays, or local weather station quality for each site.
 Last‑week demand already baked all those unknowns into a single number.

+- Next to implement an ensemble of lightgbm and xgboost.